asalvesen/GettingAndCleaningData/README.md

 2. Set your working directory to the parent folder where the folder "UCI HAR Dataset" is now stored.
 3. Run "run\_analysis".
 The script should install the data.table package for you.
+4. The final versions of "all" and "as_means" will appear in your viewer window.